 Bromeliads are popular tropical looking houseplants or outdoor plants in warm regions.
 The most commonly sold forms develop a cup at the center of the rosette which holds water.
 Many also form a brightly colored flower that dies after a few months.
 At this time, pup starts from bromeliad begin to form.
 You can carefully divide these away from the parent plant and have a new bromeliad that will flower and pup after a few years.

 Bromeliads can be grown from seed but it requires two plants to cross to produce sexually viable seed.
 Seeds are sown in moist sphagnum moss or sterile potting medium.
-The medium must be kept moist and seeds in a warm location to sprout.
+The medium must

 A quicker and easier method of bromeliad propagation is by division.
 This means waiting until pups form and gently cutting them away from the dying parent.
 Pup starts from bromeliad adults will not flower for up to 3 years, but it is half the time it would take for plants grown from seed and is so easy to do, so why not?

 The first step to growing pups is to get them off of the mother plant.
 The longer pups remain on the parent, the earlier they will reach maturity and flower.
 That means tolerating a dying parent plant whose leaves will yellow and eventually brown.
 This is a natural process and no cause to worry, as the parent is putting all its energy into propagating through the pups.

 Most bromeliad parents can produce several pups.
 Wait until the parent plant is looking fairly dead before harvesting offsets.
 The pups should be ½ to ? the size of the parent before division.
 You may begin to see roots on pups, but even if they have not formed roots, mature pups can survive since they are epiphytic.

 Once they are big enough, it is time for harvesting and planting bromeliad pups.